olooney/oranlooney.com/content/post/jeopardy.md

     %%timeit
     generate_hnsw_index(jeopardy.embeddings, "temp.index")
     About 1 minute to create the FAISS HNSW Index.
-    It's about 1.3 GB on disk, basically the same as just storing the embedding vectors.
+    It's about 1.3 GB on disk, the same as just storing the embedding vectors.
     Same size in memory.

     about 0.6 seconds to load the index off disk